NEW YORK CITY

 The total price tag for the two dinners, plus a $10 mojito I drank before dinner, came to $37.44 including tip.
 Not bad for a late-night meal for two in Brooklyn.
 Then it was time to hand over payment.

 Unfortunately, AOC Bistro has a somewhat irritating policy of only accepting cash or American Express.
-I didn’t have enough dollar bills to cover dinner and I don’t carry American Express — please, American Express, don’t use that as a reason to keep sending letters offering me discount rates and free air miles if I get one of your cards — so Lynda very kindly offered to use her American Express card to pay for dinner.
+I didn’t have enough dollar bills to cover dinner and I don’t carry American Express, so Lynda very kindly offered to use her American Express card to pay for dinner.

-My dining companion more than adequately made up for the snotty service at the bistro, a place I don’t plan on visiting again.
+My dining companion more than adequately made up for the unfriendly service at the bistro.
 I enjoyed my evening with Lynda.
 As I said above, conversation flowed easily and she’s the kind of person one feels entirely comfortable talking with about anything.
 She’s also remarkably honest.
 “I don’t regret anything.
 I really mean it.”

 Now, to leave you with something a little different, Lynda demanded that we make gangster poses for the camera.
 Below is the fruit of our one and only effort.
 Judge for yourself whether we were successful.